-(1) Common fund assets - This investment type includes one fund that primarily invests in U.S. bonds.
+- (1) Common fund assets This investment type includes one fund that primarily invests in U.S. bonds.
 The fair value of the investment has been determined using a practical expedient based on the investments' NAV per share (or its equivalent).
-This investment can be redeemed daily, with a two-day advance redemption notice period.

-- (2) Private equity funds This investment type includes 243 closed-end commingled private equity funds that invest primarily in securities of privately held U.S. and non-U.S. companies.
+This investment can be redeemed daily, with a two-day advance redemption notice period. - (2) Private equity funds This investment type includes 314 closed-end commingled private equity funds that invest primarily in securities of privately held U.S. and non-U.S. companies.
 The fair values of these investments have been determined using a practical expedient based on the investments' NAV per share (or its equivalent).
 These investments are not redeemable.
 It is expected that these investments will be held for the entire lives of the funds and will not be sold in the secondary market.
 Distributions from each fund will be received as the underlying assets are liquidated by the fund managers.
-It is expected that the underlying assets of these funds will be liquidated over the next one to 13 years, depending on the vintage year of each fund. - (3) Real estate funds This investment type includes 24 commingled real estate funds that invest primarily in U.S. commercial real estate.
+It is expected that the underlying assets of these funds will be liquidated over the next one to 13 years, depending on the vintage year of each fund. - (3) Real estate funds This investment type includes 22 commingled real estate funds that invest primarily in U.S. commercial real estate.
 The fair values of these investments have been determined using a practical expedient based on the investments' NAV per share (or its equivalent).
-Nine investments, representing approximately 85.8% of the value of this investment type, are in open-end funds, which may be redeemed according to terms specific to each fund.
+Seven investments, representing approximately 83.6% of the value of this investment type, are in open-end funds, which may be redeemed according to terms specific to each fund.
 Redemptions generally are subject to the funds' available cash and redemption queues.
-One of the open-end funds informed LACERS of an additional restriction above the original investment agreement beginning in January 2020.
-The fund expects this additional restriction to persist through the end of 2021.
-LACERS has no intention to redeem any of this investment or the other nine investments in the near future.
-Fifteen investments, representing approximately 14.2% of the value of this investment type, are in closed-end funds and are not redeemable.
+Fifteen investments, representing approximately 16.4% of the value of this investment type, are in closed-end funds and are not redeemable.
 It is expected that these investments will be held for the entire lives of the funds and will not be sold in the secondary market.
 Distributions from each fund will be received as underlying assets are liquidated by the fund managers.
 It is expected that the underlying assets of these funds will be liquidated over the next one to 12 years, depending on the vintage year of each fund. - (4) Opportunistic debts This investment type includes two commingled funds: one that invests primarily in senior loans of non-investment grade companies (senior loan fund) and another one invests primarily in the securities and obligations of companies experiencing operational or financial distress (distressed investment fund).
 The fair values of these investments have been determined using a practical expedient based on the investments' NAV per share (or its equivalent).
 The senior loan fund, representing approximately 94% of the value of this investment type, can be redeemed monthly.
 The distressed investment fund, representing approximately 6% of the value of this investment type, is being dissolved and is no longer making new underlying investments.
 Distributions from this fund will be received as underlying investments are liquidated by the fund manager.
-It is expected that this fund will be liquidated fully over the next two years
+The fund is still being liquidated.